justintadlock/members/readme.md

 # Members

 Members is a plugin that extends your control over your blog.
-It's a user, role, and content management plugin that was created to make WordPress a more powerful CMS.
+It's a user, role, and capability management plugin that was created to make WordPress a more powerful CMS.

-The foundation of the plugin is its extensive role and capability management system.
-This is the backbone of all the current features and planned future features.
+It puts you in control over permissions on your site by providing a user interface (UI) for WordPress' powerful role and cap system, which is traditionally only available to developers who know how to code this by hand.

 ## Plugin Features